-(tour continues)
+(The animator continues the tour.)

-Personal reflection (after the visit to the Sacred Heart Basilica)
+Personal reflection (in the Basilica of the Sacred Heart)

 An important moment in Don Bosco's life was the Eucharist he celebrated on 16 May 1887 at the altar of Mary Help of Christians...
 There he understood everything about all his undertakings and Mary's maternal action in his life and mission.